51Degrees/documentation/src/features/customelements.md

 At the most basic level, all that is required to create a **custom flow element** is a class implementing the @flowelement interface.

-However, there are various levels of base classes that build up functionality that a developer may wish to take advantage of.
+However, there are various levels of base classes that build up functionality which a developer may wish to take advantage of.
 The diagram below shows this hierarchy and the features introduced at each level.
 Note that the precise details of class names, etc will vary between languages.